swoldemi/World-Leaders-Facial-Recognition/README.md

 1a) Make sure to skim the data sets for images that are not of the class being classified

-1b) Quick image classification can be done using the script in `/utils`.
+1b) Quick image collection can be done using the Python script in `/utils`.
 Simply add all of the keywords/classes to the first python list in the script.
 [Base source](https://github.com/speedious/google-images-download/blob/720b464cc2dbe8a6cb0b9004362addf3d93ce65a/google-images-download.py)

 1c) The script is limited to downloading 100 images per search query (*since scripting image requests is already against Google's TOS*) and it is recommended to have more images.
 To quickly download more images, use [this Chrome browser extension](https://chrome.google.com/webstore/detail/fatkun-batch-download-ima/nnjjahlikiabnchcpehcpkdeckfgnohf) and make sure to enable the `rename based on` field under `More Options` and to disable `Ask where to save each file before downloading` in your Chrome settings.